- Go back to the SUNY Plattsburgh Home Page

 - Graduate Opportunity Program

 If you identify on the Graduate Admissions Application that you graduated from an EOP/HEOP/SEEK program, you will be invited to apply.
-If you would like to apply for GOP funding, please complete the GOP Application by February 15.
-The application requires you to provide the name and contact information of the EOP/HEOP/SEEK director of the program from which you graduated.
-An email will be sent to the director requesting certification of your participation.
-Funding for the program is extremely limited and awards are not guaranteed for all who apply. - Employment
+Applications must be completed by February 15 and include the name and contact information of the EOP/HEOP/SEEK director of the program from which you graduated.
+Funding for the program is limited and awards are not guaranteed for all who apply.

 Many graduate students seek on- or off-campus employment to help cover the costs of their education.
 As a SUNY Plattsburgh student, you have access to Handshake where you can find job postings.
 Handshake can be accessed via your MyPlattsburgh portal or via the Handshake Mobile App for Apple or Android devices.
 For more information, contact the Career Development Center.